Tuesday Buddha Postures and Their Stories

 The Posture and the Scene

-The Reclining Buddha lies on the right side, head supported by the right hand or a cushion, with the left arm resting along the body.
+The Reclining Buddha lies on the right side, head supported by the right hand, with the left arm resting along the body and the toes perfectly aligned.
 This is called the lion’s posture.
-The image shows calm awareness at the end of life, not sleep.
+The eyes are open or half open, and the expression is calm and alert.
+The image shows complete ease, not sleep and not death.

 The Final Teaching